-A Competition Board decision (16-26/433-192, August 4, 2016) defines the parties who have the right to access the file narrowly, stipulating that Communiqué No. 2010/3 allows the access request only of those who are being investigated.
-In this regard, the Competition Authority did not grant the complainant permission to access the file.
+A Competition Board decision (16-26/433-192, 4 August 2016) defines the parties who have the right to access the file narrowly, stipulating that Communiqué No. 2010/3 allows the access request to only those who are being investigated.
+In this regard, the Competition Authority does not grant the complainant or third parties permission to access the file during the investigation period.